chmielu24/Tetris/README.md

 * **Dawid Kozioł** - *Author* - [Page](https://github.com/chmielu42)

-See also the list of [contributors](https://github.com/chmielu42/Tetris/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details